Young People's Teen Musical Theatre Company: History

 As funding for arts in the public schools was being cut in the early '80s, Diane Price, who taught tap dance at neighborhood playgrounds for the Recreation and Parks Department, realized that children in the city needed an affordable and accessible opportunity to explore the world of musical theatre and the performing arts.
-She convinced her superiors to let her start the a theatre company for teens.
+She convinced her superiors to let her start a theatre company for teens.

-The Company, now in its 34th year, continues to offer teenagers professional quality training in drama, dance, and voice.
+The company offers training in drama, dance, and voice.
 The group puts on three to four shows per year.

 As part of the 30th anniversary celebration, a photo exhibit featuring images of company members and productions through the years was compiled and put on display at the Recreation and Parks department headquarters at McLaren Lodge in Golden Gate Park.
 In addition, an alumni show featuring former company members who have gone on to have successful careers in the performing arts is planned for December 2015.